 Average teachers spend almost 50% of their time on non-teaching tasks.
-It thus means that students do not get the full attention that they deserve, which negatively impacts their learning progress.
+Thus, students do not get the full attention they deserve, which negatively impacts their learning progress.
 AI comes with solutions for back-office tasks.
 For instance, an AI system can communicate with parents and handle general questions.

 The system will only connect the teacher with the parents for cases that need personalized attention.
 Intelligent solutions are also handy in areas such as budgeting, purchasing and procurement services, student applications, and enrollment.